louisunlimited/CS225-FinalProject/README.md

     └── lodepng.h
 ```

-The `/src` directory is the heart of our project.
+In the `/src` directory lies the heart of our project.

 ```text
 .